JonathanMatthey/jonathanmatthey.com/_posts/2007-06-01-jpmorgan-webrs-monitoring-tool.markdown

 ---

 <p>
 	Built a web dashboard to monitor the progress of a middle office process.
 This was an individual project where I built both backend and front end.
 SSIS, DTS packages running in the background with C# Asp.net front end to display results.
+This was way back when ajax was a bit of a new concept, so this was kind of innovative.
 </p>

 <p class="meta">Client: <strong>JPMorganChase</strong> | Date: <strong>{{ page.date | date: "%b %Y" }}</strong></p>